Kevin J. Sweeney

 Kevin J. Sweeney is an American prelate of the Catholic Church who has been serving as bishop of the Diocese of Paterson in New Jersey since 2020.

-Life and career
+Biography

 Early life and education

 A native of the New York borough of Queens, Kevin Sweeney was born on January 10, 1970, to James and Agnes (Blewitt) Sweeney.
 He has a sister, Marie Shanahan, and a brother, Brendan.
-His parents are immigrants from Ireland.
 Kevin Sweeney grew up in St. Luke's Parish in Whitestone, Queens, and attended Cathedral Preparatory School and Seminary in Queens from 1984 to 1988.
-Sweeney played on the high-school baseball team, excelling as an infielder, outfielder and pitcher.
-He was inducted into the school's Hall of Fame in 2013.
+Sweeney played on the school baseball team; he entered the Cathedral Prep hall of fame in 2013.